dudeperf3ct/dudeperf3ct.github.io/content/projects/train_llm_part2.md

 ## Full Run

-Once smoke test is complete and we get rough idea about what to expect from full run.
+Once smoke test is complete we get rough idea about what to expect from full run.

 >[!IMPORTANT]
 > I performed full testing on 4 x H100 instance (80 GB) on Lambda Labs.
 This run costed me about $150.
 The cost of each H100 was $3.09/GPU/hr on January 9 ($12.36/hr) :money_with_wings::money_with_wings: .